richardturnnidge/i2c_lessons/README.md

 For 5:21pm and 0 seconds, Sunday, 31st December 2024

 (You don't need to type the '*', that is just to indicate the command prompt)

+<b>mos_setrtc.bin</b>

+This command is to set the Agon's internal clock to the time stored on your RTC module.
+So, after the Agon has booted, for example, you can automatically set the internal clock to be the correct time.

+Place this binary in your SD card's BIN folder.
+Add the command 'mos_setrtc' to your autoexec.txt file if you want it to run after each boot.
+Or, call it whenever you want with:
+<i>*mos_setrtc</i>

 ![](./agontime.jpg)
 ![](./rtc%20module.jpg)